Welcome to Research in Psychology

 What will be on the exams?
 Primarily material from lectures, including weekly readings.
 During most lectures I announce exam topics, so attend lectures (and ask questions!), then use your annotated Power Point notes to study.
 Examples of exam items are Here.

-To get credit for discussion group you must both attend the group and complete the discussion group assignment.
-We do not accept discussion group assignments late or by e-mail.
-If you are not there with your assignment in hand you will not get credit.
+To get credit for discussion group you must both attend the group and turn in your discussion assignment.
+We only accept discussion assignments late or by e-mail with permission.

 Your research paper will be developed in these groups, so attend and pay attention.
 Discussion group assignments are given in the class schedule, for the week they are due.